Deadshot0x7/umberlla/README.md

 # Umberlla
-Have a frriend or relative to annony ? use this cli based tool for sms bombing and phone bobming tool
+Have a friend or a relative to annony ? use this cli based tool for sms bombing and phone bombing tool
 # Discalimer
 Discalimer : this tool is made for educational purpose , Sayyed Viquar ahmed ( Deadshot0x7) is not responsible for any kind of loss made by you .
 By using the tool you're agree with the terms and condition.